Museum Brandhorst

 The Brandhorst Museum was opened in Munich on 21 May 2009.
-It displays about 200 exhibits from collection of modern art of the heirs of the Henkel trust Udo and Anette Brandhorst.
+It displays about 200 exhibits from the modern art collection of the heirs of the Henkel trust Udo and Anette Brandhorst.
 In 2009 the Brandhorst Collection comprises more than 700 works.

 History

 Anette Brandhorst, the great-granddaughter of Henkel's founder, and her husband Udo Fritz-Hermann began collecting art in 1971.
 When Anette died of cancer in 1999, her husband Udo donated the collection to the state of Bavaria on the proviso that the state build it a fitting home.
 The construction costs of $67 million were funded by Bavaria.

 The building

 The building with its long, two-storey, rectangular structure and multi-coloured facade composed of 36,000 vertical ceramic louvres in 23 different coloured glazes, was created by Sauerbruch Hutton architects and is located next to the Pinakothek der Moderne in the Kunstareal.
 The building has three exhibition areas which are connected by stairs.
 All galleries (with the exception of the Media Suite) have white walls and wooden floorboards of Danish oak.